folio-org/mod-invoice/README.md

 ## Additional information

-IMPORTANT NOTE!
-Only in case an acquisition unit has to be assigned to the Invoice, it is required that user should have an extra permission `invoice.acquisitions-units-assignments.item.post` to create an invoice.
+NOTE: Only in case an acquisition unit has to be assigned to the Invoice, it is required that user should have an extra permission `invoice.acquisitions-units-assignments.item.post` to create an invoice.

 ### Issue tracker